effie-ms/flexer-portfolio/README.md

+# Flexer Portfolio

+Implemented by Lizaveta Miasayedava (lizaveta.miasayedaav@gmail.com)

 ## Tasks

 ![Screenshot](public/readme/screenshot.png)

 TLTR:
 The flow: connect wallets -> select account (wallet) -> select chain -> view balances.
 Click on "Submit to Testnet" to send a transaction with a message.

 This repository includes the implementation of the following features:

-*NB:* The application is responsive for both large and small screens, but not supported on mobile devices.
+_NB:_ The application is responsive for both large and small screens, but not supported on mobile devices.

 ### 1. Wallet connection for Ethereum (Metamask, Phantom Ethereum wallets) and Solana wallets (Phantom Solana wallets)

-*NB:* Make sure the wallet extensions for Metamask and Phantom are installed.
+_NB:_ Make sure the wallet extensions for Metamask and Phantom are installed.
 Otherwise wallet items are not interactive and are labeled as "Not installed".

 Wallet connection for EVM wallets is handled via WagmiV2/Viem (chosen to simplify handling of overwrites of EVM wallets of each other, with handling of 1 EVM wallet at a time).
 Each Ethereum wallet connection states are handled via `useEthereumWallet()`.

 Wallet connection for SVM wallets is implemented via provider on `window.phantom.solana` with solana/web3.js.

 Once connected, the corresponding accounts are available in the dropdown on the right side.
 The balances are not mixed for both EVM and SVM and correspond to "one selected account and one selected chain".

 ### 2. Fetching of tokens and chains using LiFi API.
 Implemented in `useLifiTokens()` and `useLifiChains()`, wrapped in SWR-styled fetches with caching and retries.
 No polling is enabled, just refetch on refocus within the session.

 The app shows all the returned tokens and chains, no pagination on fetch (not in API), but rendered browser-side via pagination with infinite scroll.

-*NB:* Rate-limiting errors are left on console.
+_NB:_ Rate-limiting errors are left on console.

 ### 3. Cumulative wallet balances